DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Methodology

+Finally, we construct self-supervised learning tasks using cluster identities as \textit{pseudo-class} labels.
+We create a large number of few-shot classification tasks under each disentangled latent dimension by first sampling a subset of cluster identities as classes, and then sampling images under each class as the few-shot support samples and query samples.

 As different dimensions within the disentangled representation depict distinct aspects of the input data, the sets of self-supervised tasks constructed from disentangled dimensions are naturally diversified, requiring distinct decision rules to solve.
 When using these tasks for meta-training, the model can digest each factor of variation within the data, and therefore learns to adapt to unseen few-shot tasks regardless of their contexts, natures, and meanings.
-See \cref{fig:metalearn_visual} in \cref{sec:app_metalearn_additional_I} for a general illustration of the meta-learning pipeline.